 This option is widely common in Singapore and it can be beneficial to spend some time there first, getting to know people.
-You can do this by visiting the country during shorter stays and attending events at a start, trying to connect with fellow-countrymen on LinkedIn, Internations, and similar.
+You can do this by visiting the country during shorter stays and attending events at the start, trying to connect with fellow countrymen on LinkedIn, Internations, and similar.

-This is particularly important if you’re not specialized or have experience in a field that’s in high demand or need for a certain position.
-Keep in mind that companies in Singapore primarily select Singaporean citizens due to government regulations and to reduce the hurdles of managing the employment (more about that later).
+This is particularly important if you’re not specialized or have experience in a field that’s in high demand or needs a certain position.
+Keep in mind that companies in Singapore primarily select Singaporean citizens due to government regulations and to reduce the hurdles of managing employment (more about that later).

 Finding Jobs via Job Boards

 If you have a job and don’t need to find a job urgently in Singapore, you can start and apply for jobs on job boards.
 That said, this process is generally slower and not that efficient unless you’re specialized and have experience in a certain field.